xanny-projects/dragon/README.md

 #### 2- Middleware Groups

 Sometimes you may want to group several middleware under a single key to make them easier to assign to routes.
-You may accomplish this using the `WithMiddlewareGroups`:
+You may accomplish this using the `withMiddlewareGroups`:

 ```ts